zhouzhipeng/play/docs/plugin-dev.md

 ## plugin development

-we now support rust/golang/or any ther compatible wiht c style FFI  language
+we now support rust/golang/or any other compatible languages with C style ABI

 also u can run any external process as a sub-process if u want.